lecritch/dsc-chi-warmup-anova/README.md

 ## BONUS CONCEPTUAL QUESTION

 Why are the p-values in the Tukey HSD output "adjusted"?
-What does Tukey adjust for?
+What does the Tukey code adjust for?

 *Hint: it's the same reason we do ANOVA in the first place and not just a bunch of t-tests*